Brennan-Clinch/COVID-19-Web-Scraping-Tutorial/README.md

 #Create histogram of COVID cases to death ratio.
 hist <- ggplot(data = Illinoisdata, aes(x = casedeathratio))
 hist+ geom_histogram( stat = "bin", fill = "Red", color = "black")+
-  labs(x = "Ratio of cases to deaths on a daily basis", title = "Histogram of COVID cases/deaths over last few months in Illinois",y = "Frequency")
+  labs(x = "Ratio of cases to deaths on a daily basis", title = "Histogram of the ratio of COVID cases/deaths over last few months
+                                      in Illinois",y = "Frequency")
 ```

 ![](README_files/figure-gfm/unnamed-chunk-22-1.png)<!-- --> From the